Galaxies99/TransCG-data-collector/readme.md

 Install [MeshLab Release 2020.06](https://github.com/cnr-isti-vclab/meshlab/releases/tag/Meshlab-2020.06) by compiling the source code.

-Other than the previous requirements, you also need to install `ur_toolbox` from this [repository](https://github.com/graspnet/ur_toolbox).
 Another library that is required is the `netrelay` from this [repository](https://github.com/galaxies99/netrelay), but you don't need to worry about that, since this repository already contains the important module of the `netrelay` library.

 ## Preprocessing